-Our mission at Grayling is to create versatile, unique jewelry in a wide range of prices, while adhering to strict quality standards with a strong commitment to U.S.-based manufacturing and source our materials from U.S.-based suppliers whenever possible.
-We are passionate about making stylish jewelry accessible for all women and stand behind what we make, and every piece of our jewelry is backed by a 2-year Limited Warranty.
+Our mission at Grayling is to create versatile, stylish jewelry in a wide range of prices while adhering to strict quality standards.
+We uphold a strong commitment to U.S.-based manufacturing and source our materials from U.S.-based suppliers whenever possible.
+We are passionate about making stylish jewelry accessible for all women and stand behind what we make!
+Every piece of our jewelry is backed by a 1-Year Limited Warranty.

 YES!
-98 % of people can wear every single item we make with little to no risk of irritation.
+99.9 % of people can wear every single item we make with no risk of irritation.
 We adhere to strict metal quality standards and we do not use nickel as a base metal, nor do we plate with nickel silver.
-Typically, nickel becomes an issue when the nickel content in plating is of a significant percentage.
-Our chains are free of nickel in the plating and in the base metal.
-Our ear wires are completely free of nickel and are safe for sensitive ears.
+Our 14k gold fill and sterling silver metals do not contain nickel.
+Our electroplated chains are also free of nickel, down to the core.
+All ear wires are completely free of nickel and are safe for sensitive ears.

 What you're referring to is often called "staining".
 Good news: staining isn't caused by allergies, it's actually a reaction between the metals used in jewelry and our skin.
-When jewelry touches areas that perspire, the PH in our skin can reacts to the metal it touches.
+When jewelry touches areas that perspire, the PH in our skin can react to the metal it touches.
 Then, our skin can turn black or green.
-Our jewelry doesn't have nickel and is hypoallergenic, but sometimes the copper can cause skin to temporarily discolor.
+Our jewelry doesn't have nickel and is hypoallergenic, but sometimes the copper can cause the skin to temporarily discolor.
 The earrings or ring you're wearing might not have much copper, but it might have enough copper to cause a reaction.
 It depends on your individual skin and body chemistry.
 Some people's skin runs more acidic than others, and people with more acidic skin can see "staining" occur.
 For some people, jewelry will stain even when a small amount of copper is present.
 For others, jewelry will never stain.
 Think of how a copper penny turns green and tarnishes over time -- the same thing can happen to your skin.
 Luckily, it's not dangerous, but it can be annoying!

 Our jewelry is handcrafted and assembled entirely in the U.S.A., in Portland, Oregon.
 The raw materials in our Fine Collection are environmentally responsible and include recycled metals from a third-party verified U.S. based refinery.
 Our 14k gold fill and sterling silver chains are machine-made to order in New York and Italy and we work with U.S. suppliers whenever possible to assure fair wages and safe working conditions within our supply chain.
 Our exclusive partnerships with several family-owned chain makers and plating houses within the United States assures you a high quality, unique product, while simultaneously investing in the United States economy.
 We source as much of our raw material as possible from domestic suppliers who care about the environment and the people who work for them.
-We are extremely proud to manufacture our jewelry in the U.S.A.
-You can find our handmade jewelry online, in our Portland jewelry store, or in one of our many retail partners across the U.S.
+We are extremely proud to manufacture our jewelry right here in Portland, Oregon, U.S.A.
+You can find our handmade jewelry online, in our Portland jewelry store, or in one of our many retail partners.

-Every piece of Grayling jewelry is proudly made in small batches by highly skilled jewelry artisans in our jewelry store in Portland, Oregon.
-Each artisan is a highly-skilled craftsperson.
+Every piece of Grayling jewelry is proudly made in small batches in our jewelry store in Portland, Oregon.
+All of the makers at Grayling are highly-skilled artisans.
 Every member of our staff is paid fair wages and has access to lunches, breaks, and paid time off after working at Grayling for one year.
 Members of management are offered health insurance compensation and other benefits.
-We treat our staff like family, and we feel the commitment to our employees is evident in our finished product.
+We treat our staff like family, and we feel the commitment to our employees is evident in our finished product!

 It is very important that abrasive jewelry cleaners are NOT used on plated items -- that applies to all plated items, no matter where you get them.
 As an example, the cloth used to clean sterling silver has an embedded mild abrasive in it, and it will remove and score (or abrade) all plated products.
 PLEASE DO NOT USE JEWELRY POLISHING CLOTHS.
 The best way to clean the metal on plated jewelry is with a simple cleaner (like Mr. Clean) or mild liquid soap and dry with a cloth.
 Be careful not to use cleaners on your stones or crystals.
 They should be cleaned with a dry cloth only.

 We utilize the highest quality machine cut and polished crystal for a luxurious look and feel, and much of our crystal is sourced from Swarovski in Austria.
 Our crystal is cut and polished with precision facets and has a high optic quality.
-Opulent semi-precious stones including genuine turquoise, natural agate, pyrite and natural quartz are inspected for brilliance before being hand-strung into our necklaces, bracelets and earrings.
+Opulent semi-precious stones including genuine turquoise, natural agate, pyrite and natural quartz are inspected for brilliance before being hand-strung into our necklaces, bracelets, and earrings.
 Gemstones and crystals come to us from all over the world with origins ranging from Botswana to Spain and China.
 We’ve partnered with several U.S.-based suppliers and always choose domestic sources first.

 Every Grayling design is made to exacting standards of fine craftsmanship.
 Each crystal and component is hand inspected.
-All new jewelry has a two year limited warranty against manufacturing defects, when purchased from Grayling or from an authorized dealer.
+All new jewelry has a one-year limited warranty against manufacturing defects when purchased from Grayling or from an authorized dealer.
 Breakage due to improper handling and changes in finishes due to wear and tear are not covered under warranty.
-However, we will do our best to repair your item at a nominal fee, if any.
-In extremely rare cases, something can go wrong with the manufacturing process.
-Rest assured, we stand by our product 100% and will do everything humanly possible to rectify the problem.
-Please see our customer service page for additional information.
+However, we will do our best to repair your item at a nominal fee.
+Rest assured, we stand by our product 100% and will do everything humanly possible so you can wear your jewelry again!
+Please contact us for additional information.
 We are ready to help!

 We do not specifically manufacture birthstone jewelry.
 However, this list will be helpful when shopping for birthstone jewelry: